Fox News Saturday Night: Format and guests

-The show features discussions and interviews related to current events, including news and popular culture.
 Failla stated that Fox News Saturday Night would try to be more apolitical in its comedy, explaining that "true comedy doesn’t have a political party.
 Comedy is a party.
 And at a party, you don't ask who they voted for at the door."
+The final segment is known as "Last Call".
+Failla ends the show saying "you can be a Republican, you can be a Democrat, just don't be a dick!"